microsoft/WhatTheHack/036-BGP/Student/02-enable_bgp.md

 > **Note**: This setup is equivalent to the [Azure active-passive VPN Gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable#about-azure-vpn-gateway-redundancy):
 > ![](media/active-standby.png)

-2. Similarly, configure the BGP adjacency between VNG2 and CSR4 (remember that VNG2 is configured as an active-active gateway) and compare it to the adjacency between VNG1 and CSR3
+2. Similarly, configure the BGP adjacency between VNG2 and CSR4 (remember that VNG2 is configured as an active-active gateway).
+Compare this connection  to the adjacency between VNG1 and CSR3.

 > **Note**: This setup is equivalent to the [Azure active-active VPN Gateway](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-highlyavailable#active-active-azure-vpn-gateway):
 > ![](media/active-active.png)